Best daily deals

 The Apple AirPods Pro (1st generation) has a new design, new features, and a new price tag, but it’s still unmistakably AirPods.
 While the original model caught a lot of (deserved) flak for not sealing the ear canal, these Apple earbuds not only seal the ear but also provide active noise canceling (ANC).
 On paper, the AirPods Pro is light-years ahead of the old ones simply by this fact alone.
 But is it worth the cash?
 We spent two weeks with the first-gen AirPods Pro to find out.

-Editor’s note: this Apple AirPods Pro (1st Generation) review was updated on March 18, 2024, to adjust formatting and ensure the timeliness of the information within.
+Editor’s note: This Apple AirPods Pro (1st Generation) review was updated on July 17, 2024, to adjust formatting and add new measurement charts.

 Apple iPhone users who want wireless earbuds will get the most out of the AirPods Pro.
 This is the best set of wireless earbuds for the latest generation of iPhones.
 Desk jockeys can also use the microphone system to sound good during conference calls.
 If you have an iPhone, you can choose which earbuds mic you want to designate for calls or set it to auto.
 Last but not least, gym rats and cardio monsters will appreciate that the AirPods Pro (1st generation) earbuds actually stay in your ears.
 The sweat resistance is a big plus here, too.